swiftlang/swift-foundation/Proposals/NNNN-uuid-versions.md

 extension UUID {
     /// Returns a lowercase string created from the UUID, such as
     /// "e621e1f8-c36c-495a-93fc-0c247a3e6e5f".
-    public var uuidStringLower: String { get }
+    public var lowercasedUUIDString: String { get }
 }
 ```

 The existing `uuidString` property returns an uppercase representation.
-Many systems — including web APIs, databases, and URN formatting (RFC 4122 §3) — conventionally use lowercase UUIDs. `uuidStringLower` avoids the need to call `uuidString.lowercased()`, which allocates an intermediate `String`.
+Many systems — including web APIs, databases, and URN formatting (RFC 4122 §3) — conventionally use lowercase UUIDs. `lowercasedUUIDString` avoids the need to call `uuidString.lowercased()`, which allocates an intermediate `String`.

 ### `span` property